verdaccio/verdaccio/test/README.md

 #### Testing an endpoint

 We have prepared a template at `test/unit/api/api.__test.template.spec.ts` that you can follow to create your own unit test.
-Only the tests are appended with `.spec.js` which will be found and used by `jest`.
+Only the tests are appended with `.spec.ts` which will be found and used by `jest`.

 > Feel free to suggest improvements to the template, there is still a lot of room for improvement.